phoenixit99/rust-extension/README.md

 3. Use "Send" and "Receive" buttons to perform transactions
 4. Click the refresh icon to update the balance
 5. View transaction history below the wallet card

-## Security Notes

-- This is a demonstration project and should not be used with real funds
-- The wallet state is stored in memory and resets when the browser closes
-- No real blockchain integration is implemented

 ## Contributing